WyahidBadri/react-assessment/README.md

 1. Tackle app above with React.
 Make sure to write clean code, with frequent git commits

-2. Use the

 2. Style that puppy and make it look goooooood.

-3. Make sure to deploy your app on a platform of your choice.

 ## Bonus